MicrosoftDocs/fabric-docs/docs/enterprise/azure-billing.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-When you use a Fabric capacity, your usage charges appear in the Azure portal under your subscription in the [Azure Cost Management](/azure/cost-management-billing/cost-management-billing-overview) experience.
+When you use a Fabric capacity, your usage charges appear in the Azure portal under your subscription in the [Microsoft Cost Management](/azure/cost-management-billing/cost-management-billing-overview) experience.

 ## Invoice meters

-In Azure Cost Management, your cost analysis and invoice show two meters related to your Fabric capacity resource.
+In Microsoft Cost Management, your cost analysis and invoice show two meters related to your Fabric capacity resource.

 * **Fabric Capacity Usage CU** – Represents the Fabric usage on your capacity.